-On June 2, the Customs House Museum & Cultural Center partially reopened to the public.
+The Customs House Museum & Cultural Center is partially open to the public.
 In keeping with the recommendations set by Tennessee Pledge as well as City of Clarksville officials, the Museum has reopened under new guidelines and restrictions to ensure the safety of visitors and staff during their return.

 The Museum recently conducted an online survey and asked Museum members to provide input on preferred safety measures.
 Those responses were used in the creation of the new visitor guidelines and initial hours of operation.
 See how your responses were included in our reopening plans here.